kanishka-linux/reminiscence/README.md

 1. **Automatic Tagging and Summarization**

     This feature has been implemented using NLTK library.
 The library has been used for proper tokenization and removing stopwords from sentence.
 Once stopwords are removed, top K high frequency words (where value of K is decided by user) are used as tags.
-In order to generate summary of HTML content, score is alloted to a sentence based on frequency of non-stopwaords contained in it.
+In order to generate summary of HTML content, score is alloted to a sentence based on frequency of non-stopwords contained in it.
 After that highests score sentences (forming atleast 1/3'rd of total content) are used to generate summary.
 It is one of the simplest methods for automatic tagging and summarization, and hence not perfect.
-There are many advance methods which may give even more better results which users can find in [this paper] (https://arxiv.org/pdf/1707.02268.pdf).
+There are many advance methods which may give even more better results which users can find in [this paper](https://arxiv.org/pdf/1707.02268.pdf).
 This feature needs to be activated from **Settings** box.
 It is off by default.

 2. **Readability mode.**